secureCodeBox/secureCodeBox/docs/developer-guide/README.md

 ### Build and run the operator

-To build an run the operator you can simply execute *make* in the root directory of this repository.
+To build an run the operator you can simply execute *make* in the *operator* directory of this repository.

 ```bash
 $ make